BadisLaffet1/Ansible-solution-for-automating-kubernetes-cluster-setup/README.md

 This Ansible project automates the setup of a Kubernetes cluster using Ansible playbooks.
 It simplifies the process of configuring the Kubernetes master and joining worker nodes to the cluster.

+This Ansible project was inspired by a tutorial created by Chad Crouch.

+Done after following the tutorial on OpenSourceGeeks.

 ## Table of Contents

 - [Prerequisites](#prerequisites)